 Clients new to Peak Resilience will complete a simple intake form

-4 Sessions are included and prices are based on the BC Association of Clinical Counsellor fee guidelines
+4 Sessions are included and price is based on the BC Association of Clinical Counsellor fee guidelines

 Total payment is $440+GST.
-Payment plans can be arranged based on individual need.
+Sliding scale and payment plans can be arranged based on individual need.
 As with all of our services, we have a money back guarantee- if you don’t find the group helpful, we’ll refund 100% of your fee.
+Please email email@example.com for more info on sliding scale and payment plans.

 ABOUT THE DARING WAY™